AronBA/q3Extension/README.md

 # Q3 Extension

 VS Code Extension for Q3 Language Support and Syntax highlighting.
-If there are any problems write an Issue in this reposetory.
+If there are any problems write an Issue in this repository.

 # Features
 This Extensions adds the q3 Theme into VS Code.
 It highlights following things: